Lecturer in the Law of Obligations

 - ‘Employment Contracts for Teachers as Professional Employees’ LSE Law, Society and Economy Working Papers 21/2009.

-David welcomes approaches from prospective doctoral students, especially in contract, education, employment and tort.
+David supervises doctoral students in contract, employment and tort.